 Your NSF-approved dial thermometer has a remote sensing bulb, located in the refrigerated compartment.
-The display features a large 2" diameter face, with any easy to read scale that shows the internal cabinet temperature in Fahrenheit (°F) and Celsius (°C).
+The display features a large 2" diameter face, with an easy-to-read scale that shows the internal cabinet temperature in Fahrenheit (°F) and Celsius (°C).
 Blue (safe) and red (caution) color bands provide a quick, visual indication of the temperature inside your refrigerator or freezer.
 The thermometer is pre-calibrated at the factory, to accurately show the cabinet temperature.

-To check the calibration of your thermometer, place a pre-calibrated temperature sensing device in the center of the refrigerated compartment and keep the door closed for at least 10 minutes.
+To check the accuracy of your thermometer, place a pre-calibrated temperature sensing device in the center of the refrigerated compartment and keep the door closed for at least 10 minutes.
 The thermometer should read the same temperature as the sensing device, within +/-2°F (+/- 1°C).
 If it does not, use a small straight-blade screwdriver to carefully pry the clear lens cover from the thermometer body as shown (see Photo A).

-Place the screwdriver tip in the slotted center screw on the thermometer face.
-Carefully hold the needle pointer and turn the center screw clockwise to lower or counterclockwise to increase the desired temperature, as shown (see Photo B).
+Use a small straight-blade screwdriver and place on center slotted hub of thermometer.
+Carefully hold the needle and turn the center screw clockwise to lower and counterclockwise to increase the desired temperature, as shown (see Photo B).
 Replace the lens cover and recheck the calibration.